gardener/gardener/docs/proposals/33-machine-image-capabilities.md

 1. In the Gardener Dashboard and the CloudProfile the pre-release tag is used to distinguish between `gen1` and `gen2` machine images on Azure e.g `gardenLinux:1592.2.0-gen2` or on openstack for the hypervisor type `gardenLinux:1592.2.0-baremetal`.
 As images with pre-release tag will not be regarded during maintenance operations, the user has to disable Operating System maintenance for the shoot.

-2. In the cloud profile only one OS image version be in state `classification: supported`.
-When another capability set for that version like Azures `generation`wants to be supported, `classification` key is omitted by Gardener Operators.
+2. In the cloud profile only one OS image version can be in state `classification: supported`.
+When another capability set for that version like Azures `generation` must to be supported, the `classification` key is omitted by Gardener Operators.
 This will display the version as supported in the Gardener Dashboard.
 This is not the intended use of the classification key.

 3. Currently extension providers define their own capabilities that are processed after shoot admission, like `acceleratedNetworking` in the [gardener-extension-provider-azure](https://github.com/gardener/gardener-extension-provider-azure/blob/28c977612898ed40e9d179052633fee0b9600d3e/pkg/apis/azure/types_cloudprofile.go#L78).
 This can lead to a situation where the machine supports accelerated networking but the machine image does not.
 In this case it does not result in an error but to performance loss.